Wolf-64/Godot-Advanced-FPS-Controller-Template-CSharp/README.md

 A template map is provided to test the controller.

-The controller use a finite state machine, designed to be easely editable, allowing to easily add, remove and modify behaviours and actions.
+The controller uses a finite state machine, designed to be easily editable, allowing to easily add, remove and modify behaviours and actions.

-He is also very customizable, with a whole set of open variables for every state and for more general stuff.
+It is also very customizable, with a whole set of open variables for every state and for more general stuff.
 This is the same for the camera.

-The template is 100% written in GDScript.
+The template is 100% written in C#.

-He works on Godot 4.3 and Godot 4.2.
+It works on Godot 4.3 and Godot 4.2.
 I didn't test it in Godot 4.1 and Godot 4.0, but it should work just fine.

 The video showcasing the template features : https://www.youtube.com/watch?v=qdmzIYgVb1E